Click one of the links below or scroll down the page to see:

 This film examines the negative aspects of our society’s pursuit of happiness through consumerism, exposing the erosion of natural resources and basic human values that stem from our buying habits.
 Experts from a variety of fields weigh in on this subject and provide insight into its far reaching consequences and causes.
 See a description of the film here.
 This film has both 90- and 50-minute versions.

-This hour-long film is a sequel to the film “Affluenza” (described in the Distress & Wellness section of this site).
+This hour-long film is a sequel to the film “Affluenza” (described on the Individual Differences page of this site).
 It features individuals who have voluntarily opted for a simplicity lifestyle by reducing consumption, shedding possessions, and slowing down.
 This film would work well in conjunction with a lecture or discussion about research on motivations for voluntary simplicity lifestyles.
 Click here for a description on the Bullfrog Films website.

 References Cited In This Section